 Established in 2003 by Carolyn Dixon, a psychiatric mental-health nurse, in memory of her mother Thelma Myers.
-The purpose of the scholarship has been to encourage and facilitate Australian Indigenous nurses to continue their studies at a postgraduate level.
-For the years 2016 onwards, the scholarship will be awarded to Australian Indigenous postgraduate nursing students.
-The donor hopes that the availability of the scholarship will be seen as part of a reconciliation process.
+The purpose of the scholarship is to encourage and facilitate Australian Aboriginal and/or Torres Strait Islander nurses and midwives to continue their studies at a postgraduate level.
+The donor hopes the scholarship will be seen as part of a reconciliation process, through the further education of the individual student and their care to the Aboriginal and Torres Strait Islander community

 |Student Type||Postgraduate or a higher degree in research|